Funding Opportunities by Region

 Biotechnology and Biological Sciences Research Council (BBSRC)

 The BBSRC is a non-departmental public body and aims promote high-quality basic, strategic and applied research relating to the understanding of biological systems.
-International Scientific Interchange Scheme (ISIS) helps scientists add an international dimension to their BBSRC funded research.

 The Biotechnology YES Programme.
 The Biotechnology Young Entrepreneurs Scheme (YES) supports postgraduate researchers with its mentoring, advice and practical workshop competition.
 Deadline for applications is usually June.